Asset Protection LLC: Wyoming Structure Guide 2026

 Charging order protection is not absolute.
 Courts can and do pierce the LLC veil or disregard charging order exclusivity in several circumstances.
 First, fraudulent transfer: if assets are moved into an LLC after a claim arises or with intent to hinder creditors, courts will reverse the transfer under the Uniform Voidable Transactions Act (adopted in Wyoming at SS 34-14-201 et seq.).
 Second, commingling: if the member treats LLC assets as personal funds, uses a single bank account for personal and business expenses, or fails to maintain basic entity formalities, courts may disregard the LLC's separate existence under alter ego doctrine.
 Third, alter ego: if the LLC is merely a shell with no independent purpose, inadequate capitalization, or identical management overlap with the member's personal affairs, courts may allow creditors to reach LLC assets directly.
 Proper asset protection requires distinct bank accounts, documented operating agreements, arm's-length transactions between related entities, and adequate capitalization from formation.

-Does an LLC Protect Assets from the IRS
+Does an LLC protect assets from the IRS?

 No. An LLC does not protect assets from IRS collection actions.
 Federal tax liens under IRC SS 6321 attach to "all property and rights to property" belonging to a taxpayer who owes federal taxes.
 This includes LLC membership interests.
 The IRS can levy LLC assets, seize distributions, and in some cases force the sale of the membership interest to satisfy the tax debt.
 State-law charging order protections do not apply against the federal government.
 The Supreme Court affirmed in United States v.
-Craft(2002) that federal tax liens reach property interests that state law might otherwise protect from private creditors.
+Craft(2002) that federal tax liens reach property interests that state law otherwise protects from private creditors.
 Similarly, Wyoming's DAPT statute explicitly cannot override federal tax collection authority.
 No state-level entity structure shields assets from the IRS.
 Asset protection planning is effective against private judgment creditors and tort claimants but does not substitute for federal tax compliance.
 Any promoter claiming otherwise should be viewed with extreme skepticism.

 IRC SS 6321; United States v.
 Craft, 535 U.S. 274 (2002)